CKafka Connector is an efficient data transfer service implemented based on the open-source Kafka Connector.

-- This feature is currently under beta test.
-To try it out, submit a ticket for application.
+- This feature is currently in beta test.
+To try it out, please submit a ticket for application.

 - Please configure monitors and alarms to keep updated with the data sync status.
 The traffic generated by data sync in CKafka Connector will occupy a certain percentage of the quota for peak throughput traffic of the instance.

 You can only create connectors in the same region to sync data at the topic level in the console (if you need cross-region sync, submit a ticket for application).
 You can select multiple topics.
 During sync, topic attributes such as the number of partitions and replicas will be replicated.

 To achieve flexibility of data sync, CKafka does not check whether the sync between the source and target instances loops.
 For example, if you select the same instance and constantly sync the topics, infinite looping will occur, which will consume the traffic of your CKafka instance.
 Therefore, when creating a data sync instance, you are recommended to avoid looped sync between source and target instances.

 Viewing task configuration

 You can view the configuration of a data sync instance in the "Operation" column in the list.

 - Unassigned: a connector will be in this status if it is not assigned to any worker.
 This generally happens shortly after creating the connector or during rebalancing of the Connect cluster.